-Many of the studies published in the plastic surgery literature that look at the outcomes of breast reconstruction surgeries focus on re-operation rates.
+Many of the studies published in the plastic surgery literature that looks at the outcomes of breast reconstruction surgeries focus on re-operation rates.
 Therefore, they only assume a reconstruction did not succeed if the patient ultimately had to have additional operations to fix or change the initial reconstruction.
 In my opinion, these types of endpoints do not capture the patients who are dissatisfied with their reconstructions and may not be aware of options to improve their outcomes.

 In our practice, we see many patients for second opinions on existing reconstructions.
 Many of these patients had initial results that were quite satisfactory but changed significantly due to several factors, such as aging, radiation therapy, weight gain or loss, and complications such as capsular contracture or infection.
 In other cases, patients state that even though each step of their reconstruction “succeeded,” they never felt that their reconstructed breasts were symmetrical or the volume they desired.
 While there is no rubber stamp to mend these complaints, options to improve symmetry are often available.

 The most common corrective or revision cases we see in our practice are the implant reconstructions that went on to be treated with radiation therapy.
 The plastic surgery literature contains several studies that have tried to evaluate the occurrence of complications in this setting, but the outcomes have been quite variable between studies.
 The take-home message is that in some cases, radiation therapy may not have a very significant effect on reconstruction, but in many cases, it can produce scarring of the tissues that lead to capsular contracture around the implant, pain, asymmetry, deformity, and possible failure of the reconstruction altogether.